 Try and get to know the way the interview is going and understand your interviewers a bit more.
 This way, you can try and relate to them a bit easier.
 A little bit of humour can also be great in an interview.
 But of course, don’t overdo it.
 Just try and show you as a person.

-The concept of an interview can be a super scary thing, especially if you are going for your dream job.
+The concept of a graduate job interview can be a super scary thing.
+Especially if you are going for your dream job.
 But if you follow these simple steps around a week before your interview then you will be feeling more than ready to give it your all and get the role!

 Try and see if your family and friends have any tips for interviews. maybe they have some tips on ho they got into the job role they are in now!